mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 Fair enough.
 The exception is thrown outside the `try-catch` block and bubbles up to the `main` method.

 One of the main principles of functional programming is referential transparency, which states that a function should always return the same result when called with the same arguments.
 In other words, a function should not have any side effects.
-One of the results of this principle is that an expression can be replaced with its value without changing the program's behavior.
+One of the results of this principle is that **an expression can be replaced with its value without changing the program's behavior**.

 Let's try it on our program.
 If we substitute the `jobs.findById(42)` expression to the `job` variable in the `retrieveSalary`method, we get the following code: